Tips and tricks

 What data will be included?

-The Carelon online registration tool, OptiNet, collects data on imaging providers related to: facility specifications, technologist and physician qualifications, accreditation, equipment features, and technical registration.
+The Carelon online registration tool, OptiNet collects data on imaging providers related to facility specifications, technologist and physician qualifications, accreditation, equipment features, and technical registration.
 This information is used to determine how organizations conform to industry-recognized standards, including those established by the American College of Radiology (ACR) and the Intersocietal Accreditation Commission (IAC).

 For more Information: